The Inner Critic

 Later in life, this type of conditioning can make you feel self-critical even when you rightly take care of yourself and your own needs.
 You might get a feeling that you are not considering other people while caring for yourself.

-Your Inner Critic Makes You Adopt Rules About Acceptable Appearance
+Your Inner Critic and Rules About Appearance

 Another example that’s almost universal is parents making you brush your hair before leaving for school.
 Your inner critic would have taken note of the required standard for personal appearance.
 If it heard your mother tell you that your hair is messy or that you’re embarrassing the family, your inner critic would take note.